Skip to main content

 If I had installed Windows Terminal by downloading the executable installer the traditional way from the Microsoft website, I’d have a real binary at C:\Program Files\Windows Terminal\wt.exe and none of the alias drama below would have been an issue.

 Tip: Before beginning, check if you can open Windows Terminal by pressing Win + R, typing wt.exe, and hitting Enter.
-If it doesn’t launch, read on.
+If it opens you don’t need to provide the full path to the wt.exe executable when you write your registry key command, unlike me.

 Why I worked under HKEY_CURRENT_USER instead of HKEY_CLASSES_ROOT